saiboxx/bernoulli-mri/README.md

 # Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction

-Code for the paper [Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction](tbd) at the *MICCAI 2023*.
+Code for the paper [Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction](https://arxiv.org/abs/2305.16376).

 > Undersampling is a common method in Magnetic Resonance Imaging (MRI) to subsample the
 > number of data points in k-space and thereby reduce acquisition times at the cost